Presented by Alspec

 However, this is no easy task.
 Though figures are difficult to come by and each state has its own ways of measuring the scale of the problem, some estimate that there are thousands of buildings with non-compliant cladding in each of Australia’s larger cities.

 So, what are the best ways to proceed with this rectification work?
-Are there any associated problems that make it even more difficult and, importantly, how can specifiers be sure they follow best practice when undertaking this work and choosing new cladding products?
+Are there any associated problems that make it even more difficult, and, importantly, how can specifiers be sure they follow best practices when undertaking this work and choosing new cladding products?

 Craig Penton, General Manager – Aluminium Facade Systems, Alspec

 Craig Penton is the General Manager of Aluminium Facade Systems, a division of Alspec.
 He has worked in the construction industry for 15 years, 6 of which in facades.
 His experience has brought great success in the facade industry with their Premium ProClad Suite of products on a range of major commercial and multi-residential projects.

 Michael Teys, Strata Consultant and Researcher, City Futures UNSW

 Michael Teys is a strata industry consultant with more than 30 years of experience in strata law and management.
 He is a strata research academic with City Futures Research Centre at the University of NSW, where he holds an Australian Research Council grant to study the impact of large-scale strata on our cities.